alexandre-barroso/alex/README.md

 ## License

 ALEX is released under the MIT License.
 See `LICENSE`.
+I would also like to thank the creators of the `brucezilany` backend module, the creators of the open source ecosystem `Kaldi` and `Kaldi-BR / Grupo FalaBrasil` backend modules and the creators of `Praat`.
+Additional thanks to the communities that maintain `OpenFST`, `NumPy`, `SciPy`, `h5py` and `SoundFile`.
+This package and repo would not be possible without relying in part on their own work -- and I thank them profusely and the open source community in general.
+ALEX is also open source, and you can edit, modify, implement parts of the code on your own package and use it at will.